Campus Visitor Policy.

 - the Pennsylvania Child Line at 1-800-932-0313.

-Failure by any member of the Messiah College Community to report information related to suspected child abuse as soon as possible to the designated officials listed above will result in discipline up to and including termination for employees and dismissal for students.
+Failure by any member of the Messiah College Community to report information related to suspected child abuse or neglect as soon as possible to the designated officials listed above will result in discipline up to and including termination for employees and dismissal for students.